 “Design thinking is a human-centered approach to innovation that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.”
-Thinking like a designer can transform the way organizations develop products, services, processes, and strategy.

 It leads to a more Holistic perspective:

 - From individual touchpoints to a complete user journey through multiple channels, including the supporting processes at the backstage

 - From products to product-service offerings